garybgenett/garybgenett.net/resume/resume-cover.md

 Over the course of my professional history, I have achieved the following career highlights:

-  * As a part of a $40M integration program, pioneered a centralized documentation management system and ongoing maintenance processes aimed at helping Alaska Airlines become the first airline to succeed in pulling off full M&E system alignment post-merger with Virgin America.
+  * As a part of a $40M integration program, pioneered a centralized documentation management system and ongoing maintenance processes aimed at helping Alaska Airlines become the first airline to succeed in pulling off FCC certification of full M&E system alignment post-merger with Virgin America.
   * Built an integral new cloud/orchestration team to ensure smooth operations and optimal productivity amid evolving organizational dynamics at F5 Networks.
   * Drove the successful milestone release of 5 innovative technologies and deep product rewrite at F5 Networks.